rakibcoding/rakibcoding/README.md

 ### About Personal Stuffs:
 - 👩🏻 I'm Full-Stack Developer;
-- 🔭 Currently engaged in projects utilizing NextJS and TypeScript.
+- 🔭 Currently engaged in projects utilizing ReactJS and NextJS.
 - 🌱 Passionate about developing impactful web applications that make a difference.
 - 💬 Ask me about anything, I am happy to help.
 - 🥅 2025 Goals  :  Pursuing advanced proficiency in Python.